ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-fit of aDger, an improper dose of
-medicine—any of these or other similar
 things, may out off a valuable life in an
 hour, and leave the fair hopes of usefulness
 and enjoyment but a shapeless wreck.